Battleground postal delays persist with mail voting underway - Austin Daily Herald

 With more than 2.9 million mail-in ballots requested in Pennsylvania, on-time delivery is crucial.
 But delays are lingering throughout the state, according to postal data released as part of a federal court order.

 In the week that ended Oct.
-9, first-class mail was delivered on time 79.7% of the time in the district covering Philadelphia and its suburbs, and 83.2% of the time in central Pennsylvania, both below the national average of 86.1%.
+9, first-class mail was delivered on time 79.7 percent of the time in the district covering Philadelphia and its suburbs, and 83.2 percent of the time in central Pennsylvania, both below the national average of 86.1 percent.

 A deadlock at the U.S. Supreme Court this week allowed the state to count mailed-in ballots received up to three days after the Nov.
 3 election, although Republicans have filed another challenge.